Information on Fees Free now available at ird.govt.nz/fees-free Close

 Can international students enrol in this programme?

-This work-based farming qualification requires current employment on a New Zealand farm.
+This online farming qualification requires current employment on a New Zealand farm.
 International students would need appropriate work visas and farm employment to participate in this agriculture course programme.